goderich/dissertation/dissertation.md

 <!-- ʔ cannot appear in word-internal codas -->

-Word-final /ay/ is very rare, because Plngawan underwent a change whereby \*ay became /iː/ word-finally (see Section XXX).
+Word-final \<ay\> /aj/ is very rare, because Plngawan underwent a change whereby \*ay became /iː/ word-finally (see Section XXX).
 It can be found in a few words, such as *cubay* 'very much, truly' or *kakumay* 'caterpillar'.
 <!-- TODO: add section link -->

 <!-- TODO: word-final bilabials > velars -->